 Of course, you do not have to come to all of them and you can pick and choose but you do have the opportunity!

 Duke of Edinburgh Award

-The Duke of Edinburgh Scheme, DofE for short, is an amazing opportunity and national recognised award to broaden any young person’s ambitions in life and give them a sense of responsibility, achievement and self-fulfilment which is sometimes lacking in modern day young culture.
+The Duke of Edinburgh Scheme, DofE for short, is an amazing opportunity and nationally recognised award to broaden any young person’s ambitions in life and give them a sense of responsibility, achievement, and self-fulfillment which is sometimes lacking in modern-day young culture.

 To find out more please visit www.dofe.org

 To find out more about completing your DofE through Tsunami, please read our ‘Why DofE’ Information Booklet.